Check out BINGE with a 7-day free trial

 Sadly, some of the features we've come to expect elsewhere aren't on BINGE, such as offline use.
 At least both services support multiple simultaneous streams (depending on price tier) and multiple profiles.

+Note: Telstra TV is shutting down on 31 October 2024 and BINGE will no longer be available.
 As one of the veterans of the video streaming space, Netflix is available across a plethora of devices.
 In fact, it's harder to find a platform it's not on.
 BINGE also works on a pretty comprehensive list of devices.

 Device | Netflix | BINGE |